tommck/azure-functions-openapi-blogs/Article 1.md

 When creating new APIs in any technology, one thing is very important: Documenting those APIs so that others can use them.
 This is especially important in large enterprises or situations where you are exposing these APIs to the public.

-This blog series guides you through creating a C# Function App, creating self-documenting APIs, ensuring the quality of that generated documentation, and seperating documentation based on the audience.
+This blog series guides you through creating a C# Function App, creating self-documenting APIs, ensuring the quality of that generated documentation, and separating documentation based on the audience.

 The blog series assumes the following: